Laser Safety Classification, Equipment, and Inspection

 Most Class I laser devices do NOT require registration.
 Examples of Class 1 laser devices include:

 - imaging devices

 Examples of Class 1 laser devices that MUST be registered with the EH&S Office include:

 - cell sorters

 - particle counters

 ...or any other scientific device with a laser cavity accessible by the user.
 These laser devices must be registered to ensure that safety interlocks and/or protective optical filters may be checked for efficacy.
 Schedule an inspection with EH&S regarding laser safety if your equipment includes any of the following:

 - Personal Protective Equipment (PPE)

 - and other ancillary hazards

 Laser Pointers are sometimes used on campus during presentations.
-Avoid pointing the laser into your own eyes or others' eyes, regardless of the Hazard Classification as lasers of any power level can damage eyes.
-Also note that many Laser Pointer devices are now classified as Hazard Class IIIa due to the increased power output from special diodes which produce red light wavelengths that the eye is very sensitive to.
+Avoid pointing the laser into your own eyes or the eyes of others, regardless of the Hazard Classification as lasers of any power level can damage eyes.
+Also, note that many Laser Pointer devices are now classified as Hazard Class 3R due to the increased power output from special diodes which produce red light wavelengths that the eye is very sensitive to.
 While these devices DO NOT require registration with EH&S, it is advisable to check for the presence of the required label which includes: